Graffiti Bridge (film): Production

 According to Terry Lewis, the film was originally a vehicle for The Time, but "in the end the story got lost and it became a Prince picture.
 But that was cool.
 I think our rapport with Prince is better now than it's ever been, because there's a mutual respect in the air ...
 Plus we got to hang out for six months on somebody else's budget."
 Morris Day explained: "A sequel to Purple Rain is what it ended up being.
 And the role that The Time plays is, well, crooks.
 In Purple Rain we were small time crooks and now we've graduated to the big time.
 We own and control this area called Seven Corners – which is really four corners and four clubs – and everyone answers to us.
 It's really about the rivalry between us and The Kid (Prince), who is the picked-on, felt-sorry-for hero.
 But in the end he gets the girl and he beats us with a ballad.
 He changes our hearts and minds and makes us into good, church-going individuals with a song [laughs]."

-Filming took place primarily at the soundstage inside of Paisley Park Studios, and at locations around Minneapolis.
+Filming took place primarily at the soundstage inside of Paisley Park, and at locations around Minneapolis.